-Process for Swearing in as a Notary Public
+Process for swearing in as a Notary Public

-Should you have questions regarding this process, please feel free to contact the Recorder of Deeds Office at 610-278-3289.
+If you have questions regarding this process, please feel free to contact us at 610-278-3289.

 Notary Public Forms

 - Application to become a Notary Public - Refer all questions concerning this application to the Pennsylvania Department of State.

 - Information about Electronic Notarization

 - Notary Change of Address Form - The Recorder of Deeds no longer processes Notary Changes of Address.
 Notaries do need to record a change of address with the Commonwealth of Pennsylvania, Department of State.

 - Notary Change of Name Form - The Recorder of Deeds office no longer processes Notary Change of Name.
 Notaries do need to record a change of name with the Commonwealth of Pennsylvania, Department of State.
 Notaries may continue to use the name they were commissioned with until the expiration of their term.
 If you choose this option you must still notify the Pennsylvania Department of State.